sebastiannordby/SharpCRUD/README.md

 # SharpCRUD
-A better way to structure your CRUD-project.
+A better way to structure your CRUD-project with validation.

 ## This project consist of three parts:
 - API